Joel Greenberg (politician)

 Joel Micah Greenberg (born February 4, 1984) is an American politician and former tax collector of Seminole County, Florida.
+He is a convicted felon eligible for release in July, 2033 from the minimum security prison in Miami, Florida.
 In 2020, Greenberg was arrested and charged with multiple federal offenses.
 He was indicted on 33 criminal counts: theft, stalking, sex trafficking, cryptocurrency fraud, and Small Business Administration loan fraud.
 On May 17, 2021, he pleaded guilty to six federal charges, including sex trafficking of a minor, as part of a plea deal.

-Greenberg was formerly a friend, associate, and ally of Republican congressman Matt Gaetz; after being arrested in 2020, Greenberg began to cooperate with federal investigators probing Gaetz and negotiated a plea agreement.
+Greenberg was formerly seen together with Republican congressman Matt Gaetz; after being arrested in 2020, Greenberg began to cooperate with federal investigators probing Gaetz and negotiated a plea agreement.

 Early life

 Joel Greenberg is the son of Andrew Greenberg, a dentist and founder of Greenberg Dental, a chain of over 90 dental clinics throughout Florida.
+Greenberg's father is Jewish.
+Greenberg was raised in a Christian family and attended a Christian church.
+As an adult, Greenberg has identified himself as being Jewish.
+Greenberg married his wife, Abby, in 2016 and has a son and a daughter.
 He suffered early academic and behavioral difficulties (including attention deficit disorder and Tourette's syndrome), and as a result of these challenges was enrolled at Florida Air Academy (now Florida Preparatory Academy), a military-themed boarding school in Melbourne, Florida.
 He also participated in a mentorship program run by then-Orlando Magic basketball player John Amaechi.

 Greenberg attended Rollins College, a liberal arts college in Florida, but did not graduate.
 He subsequently wrote several freelance sports pieces for the Orlando Sentinel and later hosted a sports talk show, The Joel Greenberg Show, on Yahoo Sports Radio Orlando.
 He eventually formed an advertising agency, DG3 Media Group, which specialized in outdoor, radio, and digital ads.
 The venture was a success; by the time Greenberg sold DG3 in 2015 it had the biggest growth of any company in Central Florida, according to an annual list published by Inc., having reported $8 million in revenue during the previous year.
 He also formed DG3 Network, which was inactive until Greenberg filed paperwork with the state to revive it just days after his arrest in June 2020.
 Federal authorities later alleged the company had been used to obtain fraudulent loans through a program put in place to help small businesses hurt by the COVID-19 pandemic; this eventually led to additional criminal charges against Greenberg, including bribery of a public official.